fastmcp-me/mcp-gitlab-jira/README.md

 - `jira_get_available_transitions`: Fetches available transitions for a Jira ticket.
 - `jira_update_ticket`: Updates a Jira ticket summary, description, labels.
 - `jira_update_custom_fields`: Updates custom fields on a Jira ticket.
+- `jira_update_ticket_priority`: Updates the priority value for a Jira ticket.
+Automatically finds the priority custom field (case-insensitive search for "Priority" or "priority"), fetches the allowed values for that field, and matches the provided priority name using fuzzy string matching.
+Accepts values like "Critical", "High", "Medium", "Low", etc., and will find the best match from the predefined options.
+- `jira_update_ticket_sprint`: Updates the sprint value for a Jira ticket.
+Automatically finds the sprint custom field (case-insensitive search for "Sprint" or "sprint"), fetches available sprints from the project's boards, and matches the provided sprint name using fuzzy string matching.
+Accepts values like "Sprint 1", "Bug Fix Sprint", etc., and will find the best match from active and future sprints in the project.
 - `jira_transition_ticket`: Transitions a Jira ticket to a new status.
 - `jira_get_all_fields`: Fetches the list of all fields from Jira.

 #### Jira Project Management Tools

 - `jira_get_all_projects`: Gets all accessible Jira projects.
 - `jira_get_project_details`: Gets detailed information about a specific Jira project.
 - `jira_get_project_components`: Gets components for a Jira project.